Jijé: Biography

 Born Joseph Gillain in Gedinne, Namur, he completed various art studies (woodcraft, goldsmithing, drawing and painting) at the abbey of Maredsous.
 In 1936, he created his first comics character, Jojo in the catholic newspaper Le Croisé.
 Jojo was strongly inspired by The Adventures of Tintin, but Jijé gradually developed his own style.
 Soon a second series followed, Blondin et Cirage, for the catholic youth magazine Petits Belges.
-Jijé also produced many illustrations for various Walloon magazines.
+Jijé also produced many illustrations for various Walloon magazines (Les Cahiers wallons).

+In 1936, he began work on about ten frescoes painted in the transept, the vault, and the altar of the church in Corbion (Bouillon, Belgium).
+These later paintings echoed those painted in the rood screen in 1933 and naturally reflected the veneration of the church's patron saint.
+These frescoes have now disappeared, having been covered over in the early 1970s.

+In 1938, he painted a three-by-three-meter canvas in the church of Corbion (Bouillon, Belgium), depicting thirty-five villagers listening to Saint John the Baptist preach on the banks of the Semois River.
+He portrays himself in the painting, palette in hand.
+This painting can still be seen in the church today.

 In 1939, he started to work for the new Spirou magazine, where he would produce the largest part of his oeuvre and with whom he would remain associated with until the end of his life.
 Because the magazine could not receive foreign comic strip material during the war, as the main local artist, he drew most of the comics during that period.
-He took over the main series, Spirou et Fantasio, from the Frenchman Rob-Vel: he added the sidekick Fantasio to the lone hero Spirou in order to add some comic relief in the series.
+He took over the main series, Spirou, from the Frenchman Rob-Vel: he added the sidekick Fantasio to the lone hero Spirou in order to add some comic relief in the series.
 He then created his own series, Jean Valhardi, and drew episodes of the American series published during the war, like Red Ryder and Superman, when due to the war, the American pages could not reach the publisher.

 His Catholic faith inspired biographies of Don Bosco and Christopher Columbus, as well as a gospel in comics form, Emmanuel.
 After the war, he handed over his existing series' to younger artists: André Franquin got Spirou et Fantasio, Eddy Paape Jean Valhardi and Victor Hubinon Blondin et Cirage.
 In the 1950s, he drew new adventures of Jean Valhardi and Blondin et Cirage, while starting a new series, the western Jerry Spring.
 He also drew a biography of Baden-Powell.
 In the mid-1960s, he took over the artwork of Tanguy et Laverdure from Albert Uderzo and Redbeard from Victor Hubinon, both in Pilote magazine.

-He died at Versailles after a prolonged illness.
+Jijé died at Versailles after a prolonged illness.